reapp/reapp/README.md

 Notice how the import looks for `reapp-routes/react-router`.
 The first import in app.js is your router.
-We love react-router, so we included a reapp-rotues generator for that by default, but you could write your own.
+We love react-router, so we included a reapp-routes generator for that by default, but you could write your own.

 You'll notice that the pre-defined routes all perfectly map to the structure of `./app/components`.
 To see more about how this works, check out reapp-routes.